-(i) Verify it would not be practicable to obtain such services by other means (See FAR 37.104 for the definition of a PSC).
+(1) Verify it would not be practicable to obtain such services by other means (See FAR 37.104 for the definition of a PSC).

-- (ii) Verify that the contract will not involve the following: - (A) A position requiring Presidential appointment; - (B) A Senior Executive Service Position; - (C) Performance of managerial or supervisory work; - (D) Work currently being performed by your regular employees; - (E) Filling in for staffing shortages; and - (F) Providing that individual a career appointment.
+(2) Verify that the contract will not involve the following:

+(i) A position requiring Presidential appointment;

+(ii) A Senior Executive Service Position;

+(iii) Work currently and routinely performed by the Department's regular employees who possess the requisite qualifications such as education, expertise, knowledge, or skills;

+(iv) Filling in for staffing shortages resulting from delays in the personal hiring process; and

+(v) Providing that individual a career appointment.

-(iii) Prepare a determination and findings (D&F) in accordance with FAR 1.7 and include a determination that states the following:
+(3) Prepare a determination and findings (D&F) in accordance with FAR 1.7 and include a determination supported by the findings that states the following: